SCRATCH SUPPER: TUNA NOODLE SURPRISE

 ¾ to 1 pound thin spaghetti (spaghettini is ideal; capellini is too thin and overcooks in a nanosecond)

 coarse salt and freshly ground pepper

 3 cans light tuna packed in olive oil (6 or 7 ounces each), drained

 1 stick unsalted butter, plus more for baking dish

 the juice of 2 lemons

-Butter a large, shallow baking dish and put about 2/3 of the drained pasta in it, lifting it up and spreading it with a fork to make sure it doesn’t pack down.
+2. In a bowl, stir together the sour cream, lemon juice, and melted butter; season with salt and pepper.
+Butter a large, shallow baking dish and put about two thirds of the drained pasta in it, lifting it up and spreading it with a fork to make sure it doesn’t pack down.
 On top, put the fish as a single layer.
 Cover loosely with the rest of the pasta.
 Pour the sour cream sauce over the pasta and, with the fork, but without disturbing the layer of fish, lift it slightly here and there to encourage sauce to run down.